seandstewart/bardly/bardly/plays/histories/henry-iv-part-2/11-player.md

 How doth my son and brother?
 Thou tremblest; and the whiteness in thy cheek
 Is apter than thy tongue to tell thy errand.
-Even such a man, so faint, so spiritless,
-So dull, so dead in look, so woe-begone,
-Drew Priam's curtain in the dead of night,
-And would have told him half his Troy was burnt;
-But Priam found the fire ere he his tongue,
-And I my Percy's death ere thou report'st it.
 This thou wouldst say, 'Your son did thus and thus;
 Your brother thus: so fought the noble Douglas:'
 Stopping my greedy ear with their bold deeds: